ClementTariel/greenAI/README.md

 The project have been to designed to be supported on Linux machines.
 The project needs :
-- onnx, onnxruntime, torch, torchvision, tensforflow, PIL, numpy for the CNN model API
+- onnx, onnxruntime, torch, torchvision, tensforflow, PIL, numpy, sklearn, tqdm for the CNN model API
 - codecarbon, energyusage, pyjoules, torch for the energy profiler API

 example of the use of the CNN model API :